palewire/californiacivicdata.org/_posts/2014-09-24-hello-world.markdown

 ## Where you come in

 This release represents a milestone for our team, but we still have a lot of work to do.
-This includes, but is not limited to:
+This includes but is not limited to:

 - Bulletproofing the analysis process of the campaign browser
 - Expanding our documentation to more fully explain the contents of the raw CAL-ACCESS database